robinyms78/My-Portfolio/README.md

    b.
 Head motion synchronization system: An API to synchronize the head motion in the communicative process between human and robot using reactive and interactive model.

    c.
-Machine learning system: An API to classifiy the data set using supervised and unsupervisd learning and compare the performance of each model.
+Machine learning system: An API to classifiy the data set using supervised and unsupervised learning and compare the performance of each model.

    d.
 Marketing system: A desktop application to reveal customer daily and monthly buying patterns based on customer's data using MySQL.